boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 3.0.1 =
+Fixes bug that may have caused deleted activity items to appear in digests in some cases

 = 3.0 =
 Adds filter for email digest CSS
 Rewrites digest logic for fewer bugs and greater efficiency